carblue/acos5/README.md

 External module, in this context means: You also have to "tell opensc.conf some details", such that OpenSC can find the driver library, knows about it and can load it as a known driver.
 External module also has the implication, that OpenSC calls up to 3 different libraries (depending on opensc.conf configuration and functionality required): Into this mandatory driver library, into an optional library [acos5_64_pkcs15init](https://github.com/carblue/acos5_64_pkcs15init) and into an optional 'Secure Messaging' sm library (not available with LGPL license).
 OpenSC also has the implication: If Your card got initialized and is not PKCS#15 compliant, it won't work (well) with OpenSC and likely requires card's re-initialization<br>
 Hardware supported: V2.00 and V3.00.
-The new ACOS5-EVO is not yet available to me and untested.
+The new ACOS5-EVO is not yet available to me and untested.<br>
+The respective reference manual is available on request from: info@acs.com.hk

 Likely You are here because You have an ACOS5-64 card and want it to be used - based on opensc-pkcs11.so/dll/dylib - with any software that connects to Your ACOS5-64 smart card via the PKCS#11 interface, like ssh, Firefox, Thunderbird etc..
 Then this is for You.<br>
 But know that we entered my deferment period: The ratio of response to download/clone count is extremely disapointing: If people who downloaded/cloned are happy or unhappy, I expect a response in some way You like.<br>